+My teenage years came and went, leaving me miraculously unscathed in terms of acne.
+I was lucky enough to never have a problem with breakouts.
+Recently though, as an adult, it seems my luck has run out.
 Around the same time every month, like clockwork, a few painful, underground breakouts crop up around my nose and chin.
 What's worse?
 They leave annoying red scars even after the pimple has cleared up.
 I don't understand, I'd think each morning when I noticed another red one appear as if out of nowhere.

 A few weeks ago I woke up with an especially harrowing underground blemish around my nose.
 It hurt to talk or move my face, it was that bad.

 The treatment won't strip the skin of its oil or leave your skin flaky and crusted as it heals.
 Instead, the scent of evening primrose, lavender, lemon, parsley, thyme, cypress, and rosemary essential oils fills my nose to promote relaxation, as it zaps my pimples away.

-By the end of the day, each blemish had stayed put, and the spot treatment had prevented them from surfacing at all.
+By the end of the day, I was expecting to see that my acne had come to a head, but each blemish had remained dormant, and the spot treatment had prevented them from surfacing at all.
 I was pleased but still curious to see if they'd actually disappear.
 I rolled on a generous amount before bed and drifted off to sleep.
 When I woke up, I was finally free.
-The pain had subsided, the cystic breakouts were gone, and I had just discovered a 100% natural, organic miracle-worker.
+The pain had subsided, the cystic breakouts were gone, and I had just discovered a 100 percent natural, organic miracle-worker.